cristianoliveira/awesome4girls/CONTRIBUTING.md

 (empty line)
 ```

-If it is not an international event/organization (no english version site) use:
+If it is an international event/organization (there is no English version site) use:

 ```
   - [Name](link) *Loc* <country flag from wikipedia>